Token Scaling, Validation & CI Pipelines

 - Cross-team governance: Shared CI policies and workspace scoping let multiple product teams consume a central token registry while maintaining domain-specific overrides.

-Architectural Boundaries & Token Taxonomy
+Architectural Boundaries & Token Taxonomy Link to this section

 Separating primitive, semantic, and component-level tokens is non-negotiable for preventing cascade conflicts.
 Primitives establish the foundational palette (e.g., blue-500), semantic tokens map to UI intent (e.g., color-background-primary), and component tokens isolate scoped overrides (e.g., button-primary-bg).
 This three-tier model aligns with ITCSS methodologies and ensures CSS specificity remains predictable across large applications.